 It has also has an indirect, but decisive, influence on the whole of the Eurasian continent.
 Where would the West have been without paper?
 Gunpowder?
 The compass?
 The humble wheelbarrow?
 And there are good reasons to think that the invention of printing in China had an indirect bearing on its appearance in Europe.

-China’s influence, moreover, has continued: beautiful porcelain inspired the rise of industrial ceramics in the West, and the example of a rationally-organised state had a huge impact on European Enlightenment thinking about government.
+China’s influence, moreover, has continued: beautiful porcelain inspired the rise of industrial ceramics in the West, and the example of a rationally-organized state had a huge impact on European Enlightenment thinking about government.

 1766 BCE: traditional date for the founding of the first historic dynasty in China, the Shang dynasty